 Smartphone addiction, or as it’s sometimes called nomophobia (fear of not having your phone), is characterized by a few things.
 For many people, this is a fear of missing out (“FOMO”) or not knowing what’s happening either in your community or among friends and family on social media.
 It can also be linked to an internet addiction disorder.
 In short, it involves the compulsion to use your smartphone for entertainment, distraction, vanity, social networking, or some type of stimulation.

-For some people, it’ll be about talking to people online, playing games or messing around on apps and social media.
-It can mean different things for different people.
+For some people, it’ll be about talking to people online, playing games, or messing around on apps and social media.
+It can mean different things to different people.
 It can also be linked to other forms of addiction now that phones can be used to do so many things.
 For example, gambling addictions can be exacerbated by constant phone usage because there are so many gambling apps these days.
 It’s even regularly joked about that certain games, like Candy Crush, are “actually addicting”.

-How Can You End This Type of Addiction?
+How Can You End Phone Addiction?

 A recent study found that an average of 40% of smartphone users feel anxiety if they are not able to check their favorite apps on their phones.
 People of all ages tend to struggle with feeling dependent or glued to their devices.
 In a world where we all depend so much on these devices in our pockets, how can we limit our screen time and avoid phone addiction altogether?